open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 data](./datamodel.md#timeseries-model).

-There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull Metric Exporters](#pull-metric-exporter) or even a mixture of both configured on a given MeterProvider.
+There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull Metric Exporters](#pull-metric-exporter) or even a mixture of both configured on a given `MeterProvider`.
+Different exporters can run at different schedule, for
+example:

+* Exporter A is a push exporter which sends data every 1 minute.
+* Exporter B is a push exporter which sends data every 5 seconds.
+* Exporter C is a pull exporter which reacts to a scraper over HTTP.
+* Exporter D is a pull exporter which reacts to another scraper over named pipe.

 ### Push Metric Exporter